Sustainability-related disclosures

 Independent of regulatory developments, Norselab aims for a top-of-the-range approach to impact.
 This entails integrating impact into the product design, building solid frameworks for assessing, measuring, and tracking impact, and for publicly disclosing our data.

-Sustainability risk policies in the investment decision-making process
+Sustainability risk integration in the investment decision-making process

 Norselab’s Meaningfulness Policy describes our overarching impact philosophy and provides guidance on how Norselab identifies and measures impacts.

 To ensure a solid foundation for investment decisions, our approach aims to build the most complete picture of a company’s impacts, as well as risks.
-This means using multiple lenses in our assessments of companies.
-To date, our approach consists of the following lenses, including the SDGs:
+This means using multiple lenses in our assessments of companies:

 - Net impact quantification: We quantify both positive and negative impacts of companies’ products and services to provide a net impact score.

-- EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, and perform assessments for potential eligibility and alignment with the EU Taxonomy.
+- EU regulatory assessments: We screen and assess companies based on the Principal Adverse Impact indicators defined by the SFDR, assess compliance on good governance principles, and perform assessments for potential eligibility and alignment with the EU Taxonomy.

 - Operational risk assessments: We seek to uncover operational risks and strengths, to ensure that companies operate responsibly and sustainably.
 This includes mapping potential gaps to fill.

 Based on our overarching approach, each of our investment products follow an impact due diligence process tailored to the product when investing.
-Assessment of impacts and sustainability risks through the four lenses are integrated into these processes.
-The due diligence processes are described in each of our products’ Sustainability-related disclosures:
+The due diligence processes are described in each of our products’ disclosures.

 Sustainability risks integration in our Remuneration Policy